 Description: Demonstrate potential evolution of toll free routing leveraging the capabilities of Internet Protocols.

-800 Data Base - enables the existing Toll-Free Number Administration System (SMS/800 Registry) to allow the industry to continue to leverage existing connectivity and provisioning processes while enabling Toll-Free routing in an IP environment
+800 Data Base Vendors - enables the existing Toll-Free Number Administration System (SMS/800 Registry) to allow the industry to continue to leverage existing connectivity and provisioning processes while enabling Toll-Free routing in an IP environment

 Indication of Interest: SMS/800.

-Service Providers/Vendors - Would administer IP Endpoint and IP network call routing data via the GUI or API to the SMS/800 Registry It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, Ingress and Egress SBCs and Toll Free Application Servers.
-SP would also provide interface to local DB (Routing Server) for receiving NS records via Registry database.
+Service Providers - Would administer IP Endpoint and IP network call routing data via the GUI or API to the SMS/800 Registry.
+It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, Ingress and Egress SBCs and Toll Free Application Servers.
+SP would also provide an interface to local DB (Routing Server) for receiving NS records via Registry database.

-Indication of Interest: AT&T, SMS/800.
+Indication of Interest: AT&T.